jhonda7/jhonda7.github.io/projects/project-2.md

 (Physician name and school name not disclosed for discretionary reasons.
 If you have any questions contact me) Picture above is from Weather.com and depicts various UV ratings.

-Here is a link in the New York Times detailing how much sun protection you need: (https://www.nytimes.com/2007/08/07/health/07real.html).
+Here is a link in the New York Times detailing how much sun protection you [need](https://www.nytimes.com/2007/08/07/health/07real.html).